Student Organizations & Groups

 Contacts for these groups can be found on Carleton's official Student Orgs page.

-Queer, Trans* People of Color (QTPOC) is an organization that brings together self-identified Queer, Questioning, and Trans People of Color.
+Queer, Questioning, Trans People of Color (QTPOC) is an organization that brings together self-identified Queer, Questioning, Trans People of Color.
 It aspires to create a space for students to explore the intersections of their racial, cultural, national, gender, sex, and class identities.
 In creating a community of students from diverse backgrounds, QTPOC aims to actively increase the visibility of underrepresented people inside and outside of Carleton.
+Contact Kathryn (melendezk), Joshua (kwanj), Tumi (akindekot), Melanie (xud), and Chue (lorc2) with questions.
+Get on their listserv: Queer, Questioning, Trans People of Color (QTPOC)

 Sexuality and Gender Activism (SaGA) is a group that focuses on promoting awareness of issues of sexuality and gender across campus and beyond.
-This group deals with issues of sexual orientation, gender identity, LGBTQ discrimination, and more!
-Meetings consists of community building, talking about issues in our area and realting to the queer community, and making posters for peer education.
+This group deals with issues of sexual orientation, gender identity, LGBTQ current events, and more!
+Meetings consist of community building, talking about issues in our area and relating to the queer community, and taking action on campus.
 Look forward to volunteer work and political action!
+Contact Jake (woodwardj), Sam (haikens), or Abby (sharera) with questions.
+Get on their listserv: Sexuality and Gender Activism (SaGA)

 Aids and HIV Awareness (AHA!) strives to increase awareness about issues of sexuality in general, with specific focus on how to prevent the spread of HIV and other STDs.
 AHA!
 Sponsors trips to anonymous HIV testing sites each term and is responsible for condom distribution on campus.
 We also organize Carleton’s team for the Minnesota AIDS Walk.